Another winter storm threatens fresh travel headaches for areas already hit hard over the holiday weekend | News Channel 3-12

 A fresh round of snow and ice Monday will hit many of the same regions, then rolls into Tuesday with snow in the interior Northeast, heavy coastal rain and an icy stripe through the Ohio Valley.

-If you hoped to dodge travel trouble by heading out early this week, Mother Nature may have the last laugh.
+For those hoping to dodge travel trouble by heading home this week, Mother Nature may have the last laugh.
 This fast-moving, but high-impact system arrives uncomfortably soon after one of the most disruptive post-Thanksgiving travel weekends in years.

 The new storm began building over the West this weekend, where a strong low pressure system has been funneling Pacific moisture into the Northwest, Great Basin and Rockies.
 Higher elevations picked up fresh snow, and pockets of lighter snow swept through lower valleys.